 Executive-Level Training Supplement

 This LEIN Executive-Level Training Supplement is being provided to the Chief, Sheriff, Post Commander, Court Administrator, Prosecutor, Central Dispatch Director, or other agency head as part of the on-site audit conducted by the Michigan State Police (MSP) audit staff.
 If you have any questions or require clarification, please contact your Terminal Agency Coordinator (TAC) or your regions Auditor.
-Please provide this form, signed by the agency head, to the auditor
+Please provide this form, signed by the agency head, to the auditor.

 What every executive must know about LEIN: